nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

   ![](images/StorageSaveComponentSequence.png)

   Similar to the saving of build, when the user adds a new component, it will be read by the `readline()` method, but it will be passed to the `parseAdd()` method in `EditParser` class instead.
-If the input parameters are empty or number of parameters that are being inputted exceed the required number of parameters, `BlankStringException` and `ArrayIndexOutOfBoundException` will be thrown respectively.
+If the input parameters are empty or number of parameters that are being inputted is less than the required number of parameters, `BlankStringException` and `ArrayIndexOutOfBoundException` will be thrown respectively.
 Otherwise, the `saveComponent()` method will be called.
   The `saveComponent()` method writes the components of the build into the text file with the path `COMPONENT_FILE_PATH`.
   If the file directory does not exist, `createFileDirectory()` will be called to create the file directory.